Long ton

-The long ton, (symbol: LT) also known as the imperial ton or displacement ton, is the name for the unit called the "ton" in the avoirdupois system of weights or Imperial system of measurements.
+The long ton, also known as the imperial ton, displacement ton, or British ton, is a measurement unit equal to 2,240 pounds (1,016.0 kg).
+It is the name for the unit called the "ton" in the avoirdupois system of weights or Imperial system of measurements.
 It was standardised in the 13th century.
-It is used in the United Kingdom and several other Commonwealth of Nations countries alongside the mass-based metric tonne defined in 1799, as well as in the United States for bulk commodities.
+It is used in the United States for bulk commodities.

-It is not to be confused with the short ton, a unit of weight equal to 2000 lb used in the United States, and in Canada before metrication, also referred to simply as a "ton".
+It is not to be confused with the short ton, a unit of weight equal to 2000 lb used in the United States, and Canada before metrication, also referred to simply as a "ton".